syntevo/docs/src/SmartGit/Manual/GUI/Repository/Subtrees.md

    The commits created by the *Split*-command will be written to the **Subtree-Branch to update**.
    If you have selected a remote subtree branch, you will have to select **Subtree-Branch to update** or enter the name of a new branch there; in either case the selected branch will then be updated/created.

+   The dialog also offers **Rejoin generated history (for more efficient future splits)**.
+   Leave this enabled in the normal case.
+   It helps future splits reuse previous split information.

+   If you need the generated history to be easier to identify, enable **Annotate generated history with prefix** and enter a **Prefix**.

    > [!NOTE]
    > SmartGit will not actually split changes back to this particular *branch*, but the branch selection serves primarily to identify to which *subtree* the changes should be split back.
    > The underlying Git command will then detect the appropriate subtree commits onto which the new commits will be split back.
+   > The selected branch pointer itself will be moved to the HEAD of the generated history.

 3. To push changes back to your remote subtree repository, tracking between the local subtree branch which has just been updated/created in step 2 and the remote subtree branch has to be set up.
    This can optionally be done as part of the **Add** wizard or you can do it manually: